Overview

 • Do monthly checks by Department rotating through each

-• Perform weekly check on a rotating cooler / shelf (provided your Bin Locations / Tags are set up)
+• Perform weekly checks on a rotating cooler / shelf (provided your Bin Locations / Tags are set up)

-• Spot-check key items on a ongoing basis to track high-turn or high-shrinkage items
+• Spot-check key items on an ongoing basis to track high-turn or high-shrinkage items

 • When counting with multiple people, make each person responsible for 1 "section"